-A Locally Listed Building is a building, structure or feature which, whilst not listed by the Secretary of State, we feel is an important part of Birmingham's heritage due to its architectural, historic or archaeological significance.
+A Locally Listed Building is a building, structure or feature which, whilst not listed by the Secretary of State, has been designated an important part of Birmingham’s heritage due to its architectural, historic or archaeological significance.

-Grade B buildings, structures or features are important in the city wide architectural context or the local street scene, and warrant positive efforts to ensure their retention.
+Grade B: Structures or features that are important in the city wide architectural context or the local street scene, and warrant positive efforts to ensure their preservation.